ayonli/ngrpc/README.md

 the load balancer is configured with a custom routing resolver which automatically redirect traffic for us.

-There are three algorithms are used based on the `route`:
+There are three algorithms used based on the `route`:

 1. When `route` is not empty:
     - If it matches one of the name or URI of the apps, the traffic is routed to that app directly.